PixelsuftGames/hrusty-arkanoid/README.md

 ## What about collisions?
 I tried to make precise collisions by approximating collision time using binary search (not colliding state -> colliding state) and processing collisions like sub-frames.
 But what about situations when a small object "teleported" through another between frames? <br />
 Updated: Added a new experimental deep collision detection.
 We can calculate distance between two objects (rects).
 So we can find distance delta in a very small time (f32 epsilon).
 If distance was decreasing and then became increasing (again binary search), there is chance that there was a collision at the smallest distance.
+(Still does work very strange.
+Maybe epsilon is too small?)
 ## Dependencies
 Everything is already bundled
 - [SDL](https://github.com/libsdl-org/SDL) <br />